Cilium can be integrated with Docker in two ways:

 CNIinterface.
-This is the method chosen by Kubernetes and
+This method is used by Kubernetes and Mesos.

-When using Cilium with Docker’s libnetwork, one creates a single logical Docker
+To run Cilium with Docker’s libnetwork, it needs a single logical Docker

 network of type

-delegates control over IP address management and network connectivity to Cilium
+IPAM-driver delegates control over IPv4 and IPv6 address management and network

-for all containers attached to this network for both IPv4 and IPv6
+connectivity to Cilium for all containers attached to this network.
+Each Docker

-connectivity.
-Each Docker container gets an IP address from the node prefix of
+container is allocated an IP address from the node prefix of the node running

-When deployed with Docker, each Linux node runs a
+When deployed with Docker, each Linux node must also run a

 Cilium Agent to control container networking.

-Security policies controlling connectivity between the Docker containers can be written in terms of the Docker container labels passed to Docker while creating the container.
-These policies can be created/updated via communication directly with the Cilium agent, either via API or by using the Cilium CLI client.
+Security policies controlling connectivity between the Docker containers can be written in terms of the Docker container labels passed to Docker when creating the container.
+These policies can be created and updated via the Cilium agent API or by using the Cilium CLI client.

-The the following guide for a step by step introduction on how to use Cilium with Docker compose:
+Follow this guide for a step by step introduction on how to use Cilium with Docker Compose: